 Written by Juanita Fox

 As people reach the milestone that is retirement, they face the question: What’s next?
 While some may choose to stay put for a time, others decide to embrace a season of change by moving to a retirement community.
 We’re here to debunk a few common misconceptions and paint a picture of what a retirement community really looks like—and why it’s a popular choice for so many.
-Let’s explore the top five reasons to move to a retirement community.
+Let’s explore the top five reasons to move to a retirement community, whether it’s near or far from where you live now.

 Building new relationships and friendships as an adult can be difficult because of busy home lives, consuming careers and family commitments.
 Moving to a retirement community will allow you to hit refresh and surround yourself with like-minded individuals experiencing the same life stage as you.
 With countless activities and social opportunities, from concerts to cultural events and art classes, you’ll have a chance to meet other retirees and enjoy life together.